nspcc-dev/neofs-api/proto-docs/object.md

 * $Object:LEAF \
   With the `value` set to `true` checks if an object is a leaf in a split hierarchy.
 With other values returns non-leaf objects.
-* $Object:PARENT \
+* $Object:CHILDFREE \
-  With the `value` set to `true` checks if an object has any child objects is `Split` header or there are objects known to reference this object as a parent.
-If set to `false` returns object without child objects in `Split` header or any objects known to reference them.
+  With the `value` set to `true` checks if an object has empty children list in `Split` header.
+With other values returns non-childfree objects.

 | Field | Type | Label | Description |